Keekay-OD/vibes-blip-duty/README.md

-# qbcore Vibes Blip Duty README
+# QBCore Vibes Blip Duty README

 This script allows you to toggle blips on and off when the player goes on duty in the qbcore framework.